Biofouling, Biosecurity and Hull Cleaning

 ADD TO WISHLIST

-Biofouling can have a significant impact on ship hydrodynamics and energy efficiency and interfere with efficient operation of internal seawater systems.
-It can also threaten the marine environment through the transfer of non-native invasive species, or through the use of toxic anti-fouling systems.
+The build-up of biofouling can have a significant impact on ship hydrodynamics and energy efficiency as well as interfere with efficient operation of internal seawater systems.
+It can also threaten the marine environment through the transfer of non-native invasive species, or through the use of anti-fouling systems containing certain toxic substances.
 This publication identifies ship structures that are vulnerable to biofouling, factors affecting the rate of build-up and the effect of biofouling on performance and operating costs.
-It briefly discusses a number of environmental research initiatives into the effects of biofouling.
-The book looks in detail at biofouling management, including the use of biocidal and non-biocidal paints and coatings, marine growth prevention systems, in-water cleaning and treatment in dry dock.
-It sets out current biofouling legislation and guidelines, including IMO’s 2011 Biofouling Guidelines, the International Convention on the Control of Harmful Anti-fouling Systems on Ships (AFS Convention), and individual national and regional biofouling legislation.
-It provides templates for the Biofouling Management Plan and the Biofouling Record Book.
-Finally, it provides a selection of data sheets giving an insight into the spread and capabilities of hull cleaning and inspection companies worldwide.
+It looks in detail at biofouling management, including the use of biocidal and non-biocidal paints and coatings, corrosion, marine growth prevention systems, in-water cleaning and treatment in dry dock.
+It briefly discusses several examples of environmental research initiatives into the effects of biofouling.
+The publication sets out current biofouling legislative requirements, including IMO?s recently revised 2023 Biofouling Guidelines, updates to the International Convention on the Control of Harmful Anti-fouling Systems on Ships (AFS Convention), and individual national and regional biofouling legislation.
+It provides templates for the Biofouling Management Plan and the Biofouling Record Book from the updated 2023 Biofouling Guidelines.
+Finally, it provides a selection of data sheets summarising the services offered and area of operation of hull cleaning and inspection companies worldwide.
+This section includes world maps to enable readers to quickly identify companies operating in particular geographic locations.